Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pro Tips for Travel Trailer Mattresses

-• If two people share a narrow bed, prioritize motion isolation and edge support.
+• For two people on a narrow bed, prioritize motion isolation and edge support.

 • If you are replacing an OEM mattress, double-check whether the space is short queen or standard queen.